MauraPeterson/PersonalPortfolio/README.md

 ## Demo
-Here is a working live demo :  http://maurapetersonsoftware.com Https version coming soon
+Here is the website url:  http://maurapetersonsoftware.com

 ## Site